-This is quite the different "little" foreign film and I mean that in a good way.
 I hold foreign films in a different light from movies of North American mainstream cinema.
-While the foreign movies I've had the opportunity to view have been pretty consistent, I must admit -- I'm more picky and subjective when it comes to a foreign film.
+I must admit - I'm more subjective when it comes to a foreign film.
 Why?
-I guess because they aren't in my language, they usually have very little star line and they are an calculated risk.
-Most turn out well, but I don't pretend they all are pure silk.
-I've seen a few I regret.
+I guess because they aren't in my language, usually have names I don't recognize.
+Most have turned out well, but not all.
 Perhaps the view that foreign movies are generally of good quality comes from the fact that the general public is only exposed to foreign films of good quality.
 The comparison to "our" movies help too.
 Most people don't watch foreign cinema unless it's of the few hyped releases that have made the jump to American audiences.
 Unfortunately that's a pretty select group year after year.

 The Hairdresser's Husband is not such a foreign film.
 It didn't make the language barrier jump which is unfortunate.
 It's well worth the watch for anyone not completed saturated by American movies and customs.
 The film is equal parts drama and comedy.
 It follows Antoine (Jean Rochefort) who as a little boy becomes infatuated with the local hairdresser almost like a secret boyhood crush.
 From that day on the love of a female hairdresser becomes part of his character.
 He grows up intent he will marry a hairdresser and hence the title -- "The Hairdresser's Husband".
 He's the kind of person you know will make no harm in the world.
 Even in adulthood in many respects he is still a child.
 His personality is such that you'd look at him and know what kind of person he is.
 He's searching for happiness.